onewelcome/identity-cloud-documentation/docs/messaging-service/email-config.md

 If you don't want to use OneWelcome's email gateway, you can configure any other SMTP server to send out emails.

 Apart from the sender address, sender name and reply-to address, you need to specify the hostname (or IP address) and port on which SMTP server is accessible.
-You can also specify whether the connection should be marked as secure, and authentication details if they're required.
+You can also specify whether the connection should be marked as secure and authentication details if they're required.

 ## Custom API configuration